 We also invite applications from Student Midwives for a free place if they need some time to reflect, rest and be nurtured for a while!
 There is one free student midwife place in each cohort and is especially for students who are having a tough time.
 They may be considering dropping out, or feeling traumatised by the care they are witnessing.

 Student midwives who are enjoying their course, feeling supported by their tutors and mentors and who intend to carry on with their studies will be asked to pay for the course as will those who have already dropped out of uni and taken the decision to set up a doula business.

 We are often asked to provide more information about the content of the course.
 This is difficult as we cover so much!
 We aim to equip you with the knowledge and skills to begin your doula career – from supporting a woman or pregnant person in pregnancy, helping to plan their birth, supporting then through labour and birth and beyond into the first weeks with the baby.

 We’ll give you information to help set up your doula business, find your first clients and continue supporting you once you have left us and gone out into the big, wide doula world!

 Most people say they learn just as much about themselves as they do about doulaing on the course and we feel this is right.
 Only by knowing and loving ourselves can we hope to pass this on to our clients.

 Mainly, it’s all in the name – Developing Doulas.
-We hope to help create doulas who understand that we never stop learning and developing, doulas who are humble in the face of womens’ birthing and mothering power and who are passionate about empowering women to have the very best births and early mothering experiences they can have.
+We hope to help create doulas who understand that we never stop learning and developing, doulas who are humble in the face of their clients’ birthing and mothering power and who are passionate about empowering parents to have the very best births and early parenting experiences they can have.